alhankeser/citibike-analysis/README.md

     - [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro)
 - **Created cron jobs** to collect Citi Bike station statuses for all ~858 stations, every 3 minutes, for ~2 months.
     - Total rows in final table: 5,800,274
     - "Why stop after 2 months," you ask?
 Because my server ran out of space while I was on vacation.
-Oops!
+Here's what that looks like:
 ![My server crashed July 14](https://blog.alhan.co/storage/images/posts/2/web-server-crashed_2_1568434613_sm.jpg)
 - **Created a mini-ETL process** to transform data into the final output used below.
     - Along the way, there were many errors, some of which I will resolve here.